uoregon-libraries/podman-rsync-proxy/README.md

 This command connects to the podman host, runs the `podman-mysqldump.sh` script to execute `mysqldump` in the specified container, and pipes the output to a local file.
-Any arguments passed after the service name (in this case, `--all-databases`) will be passed directly to the `mysqldump` command.
+Any arguments passed after the service name will be passed directly to the `mysqldump` command.